 “We will come to that.
 I see you are dressed in female attire.
 Is that a padded brassiere under your shirt?” the doctor asked, his dissatisfaction clear.
 “Mr Mortimer, do you really think this is appropriate?
 You persist in wearing make-up too.”

-Susan saw the rat-faced man was fidgeting uncomfortably.
-Perhaps she was right in thinking it was Doctor Mordussen who was being unreasonable.
+Susan saw the rat-faced man fidgeting uncomfortably.
+It gave her courage to see she was not alone in thinking it was Doctor Mordussen who was being unreasonable.
 Taking a deep breath, she gathered her nerve for her prepared speech.

 “Doctor Mordussen, I came to you for help,” she said.
 “You told me my nightmares and my gender-identity issues were one and the same.
 You spun me a story of mental health problems, that my life could be fixed by lying on your couch.
 You knew that wasn’t true.”

 “You are questioning my methods?”
 Mordussen asked haughtily.